 repeated derogatory remarks or put downs, damaging property, financial abuse, isolation and controlling behaviour to name a few.
 It is important to understand that the exposure to family violence can also be considered.

 What does all this mean for the family court?

 The main concern of the Family Law courts when dealing with children, is the notion of the child’s ‘best interests’, a part of this test is ensuring a child is protected from family violence and harm.
 When issues of family violence are raised the court has additional considerations as part of that best interest test.

 Generally speaking, allegations of abuse and/or family violence are raised by an “interested party” in a case alleges actual, or the risk of violence that party must file a notice of risk.
 You should seek appropriate legal advice as there are differences between the Federal Circuit court and the Family court as to what is required.

 You should always obtain legal advice in regard to your current circumstances with a solicitor each case is different and requires differing advice.
-Catron Simmons Lawyers are skilled and trained in areas of domestic violence, both defending and prosecuting family law and state criminal matters.
+Catron Simmons Lawyers are skilled and trained in areas of domestic violence in Parramatta, both defending and prosecuting family law and state criminal matters.
 Contact us for a free on the phone consultation.